Escape Room Website Design History

 As the industry grew, so did competition.
 Operators began to realize that their website was often the first point of contact with potential customers — and that a poor web experience could cost them bookings.

-This era saw the rise of escape room-specific booking platforms like Bookeo, Resova, and Xola.
+This era saw the rise of escape room-specific booking platforms like Bookify, which later became Resova.
+Bookeo improved their offering and designed integrations specifically for escape rooms.
 For the first time, operators could offer real-time online booking without building custom systems.
 However, integration was often clunky, with jarring redirects to external booking pages that looked nothing like the main site.

-WordPress and Squarespace became the platforms of choice, offering better design options than raw HTML.
+WordPress became the platform of choice, offering better design options as pre-made templates became more widely available.
 Theme-based websites proliferated, leading to a certain homogeneity — many escape room sites looked remarkably similar, distinguished only by their logos and room photos.

 Social proof began to emerge as a key differentiator.
-TripAdvisor rankings became badges of honor, prominently displayed on homepages.
+TripAdvisor rankings became badges of honour, prominently displayed on homepages.
 Customer review widgets appeared, though often poorly integrated with site design.

 The Maturation Period (2018–2020)